sjbiaga/kittens/queens-1-native/README.md

 coordinates where to place it.

 When the former reaches zero, the current solution is validated, and if this succeeds, it is printed.
-A maximum number of solutions reached, throws the `MaxSolutionsReached` exception and
+A maximum number of solutions reached, throws the `MaxSolutionsReached` exception.

 Otherwise, if the current column has reached outside the board, the algorithm recurses with the next row and column 0.